 In partnership with the Children’s Hospital of Eastern Ontario (CHEO), the Canadian Coalition for Green Health Care (www.greenhealthcare.ca), has prepared a draft green purchasing guide, providing a template for other health care institutions and organisations to implement similar policies and procedures.

 We invite you to download and review the document.
-Please feel free to provide your feedback so we can improve the document’s usability and quality. firstname.lastname@example.org
+This document is in the process of being updated, and we would love your feedback so we can improve the document’s usability and quality. email@example.com

 Our thanks to Meg Sears PhD, Dr. Matthew Bromwich and Dr. Curtis Lavoie for their collaboration on this document.